EVERY COUNTRY HAS ITS OWN CONSUMPTION HABITS...

 In Northern and Central Europe, the consumption of cheese is widely diversified: hard, soft, fresh and processed cheeses… but it is first on bread, in slices, that cheese is appreciated.
 In Germany, it is found as a culinary ingredient with the “Abendbrot”, a traditional dinner, which consists of cheese spread or cold meats on bread.
 In England, cheese is rather eaten in sandwiches or after dessert!

 Finally, across the Atlantic, Americans, who have always been snacking lovers, consume cheese especially in burgers and sandwiches or on pizzas.
 However, the consumption of premium cheese, including soft, blue or goat cheese tends to increase.
 Americans are becoming enlightened amateurs in search of new cheese experiences.

 In France, with the growing enthusiasm for origin cheeses or PDO, local shops and notably cheese and dairy specialist stores are regaining favor with consumers.
 Working closely with this network, Haute Fromagerie contributes, in France, to the renewal and development of traditional cheeses.
 Internationally, particularly in the United Kingdom and Spain, it contributes to the reputation of cheeses made with respect for know-how.

 - Snacking, quite simply

-Balanced snack or gourmet sandwich: consumers no longer want to choose between health and convenience.
-If snacking continues to develop, it must, more than ever, meet a requirement for balance and quality.
 In this new food landscape, cheese, simple and practical by nature, has many advantages: its great diversity of formats, tastes and texture.
-Sliced, diced, in balls or spreadable, it meets all tastes and is available anytime, for all uses.
+Sliced, diced, in balls or spreadable, it meets all tastes and is available anytime, for any uses.

 Promote responsible purchasing and, in conjunction with our raw materials suppliers, co-develop a more sustainable sourcing with greater added value.